RajwantKaur2004/ImageEditing/README.md

 We can apply inbuild filter to the source images using mPhotoEditor.setFilterEffect PhotoFilter.BRIGHTNESS and text with inputText and colorCode like this mPhotoEditor.addText inputText, colorCode.
 Then i have also added undo and redo buttons.

+I have added Camera access and some navigations to the app to make it more appealing.
+The app has a new Icon now.
 So overall this app is easy to use and simple.